Understanding the Importance of Aligning Factory Networks with DoD Requirements

 Conduct a Thorough Risk Assessment

-Begin by conducting a comprehensive risk assessment of your factory network.
+Begin by conducting a thorough risk assessment of your factory network.
 Identify and categorize all assets, including hardware, software, and data.
 Evaluate vulnerabilities and potential threats to these assets.
 This assessment will form the foundation for your compliance strategy, helping you prioritize actions based on risk levels.

 Implement Network Segmentation